Holden EJ

-The Holden EJ is a motor vehicle produced by General Motors-Holden's in Australia from 1962 to 1963.
+The Holden EJ is a motor vehicle produced by Holden in Australia from 1962 to 1963.
 Introduced in July 1962, the EJ replaced the Holden EK series.

 Overview

 The styling of the EJ was a radical departure from that of the EK, with a lower roofline, a flatter boot and an absence of fins.
 Improvements were made to the brakes, front suspension and the Hydra-matic automatic transmission.

 A new luxury model, the Holden Premier, made its debut in the EJ series, and featured leather interior, bucket seats, metallic paint, a heater/demister with centre console, and arm rests on all four doors.
 It was fitted with Hydra-matic 3-speed automatic transmission as standard equipment, which was optional on other EJ series models.

 Model range

 On introduction, the EJ range consisted of four-door sedans in three trim levels and five-door station wagons in two trim levels.
 A two-door coupe utility and a two-door panel van were added to the range in January 1963.

 The seven models were marketed as follows: